 📦 A trip to Codornices Park, located across the street from the Rose Garden (they’re connected via a tunnel), isn’t complete without descending the popular 40-foot concrete slide.
 Bring a flattened cardboard box to sit on to avoid scrapes.
 Open daily, 6 a.m.-10 p.m.
 FREE

 🪴The 34-acre UC Botanical Garden at Berkeley, established in 1890, features more than 10,000 types of plants, including many rare and endangered species.
 (There’s also a garden shop where you can buy plants and other garden-related gifts.)
 Garden open daily, 10 a.m.-5 p.m.
 Shop open daily, 10:30-4:30 p.m.
-Closed on first and third Tuesdays. $18
+Closed on Tuesdays. $18

 🔭 The Lawrence Hall of Science’s hands-on exhibits are great for kids.
 An additional $4 fee grants you access to their hypnotizing planetarium, where you can lean back and enjoy a live, interactive show.
 Read our story about their outdoor nature lab, which opened in 2022.
 Open Wednesday through Sunday, 10 a.m.-5 p.m. $20